-I have been doing this work for a decade now, since I switched from academic philosophy to counselling and coaching, and have been in private practice since 2011.
+I have been doing this work for a decade now, since I switched from academic philosophy to counselling and coaching.
 I see about twenty five people per week for one-on-one work.
-My typical clients are both male and female and in their mid-twenties to late thirties.
+My typical counselling clients are both male and female, and in their mid-twenties to late thirties.
 Their problems regard relationships, career, or emotional struggles, but behind the details is a lack an adequate sense of direction or purpose in life or a need to build personal strengths.
-In today's post I set out how I help people.
-I will categorise the process as three stages: challenge, promise, and proficiency.

 People come wanting a greater sense of direction and purpose in life.
 They want need or want a clearer vision.
 They want help to make things happen.